marsbard/beautiful-jekyll/_posts/2016-07-26-use-gmail-as-smtp-relay.md

 want to edit `myhostname` to reflect the domain name of the server that you set in the postfix configuration dialog.
 Next, set `relayhost` to `[smtp.gmail.com]:587`.

-For `smtp_sasl_password_maps` set the value to `hash:/etc/postfix/relay_passwd`.
-We'll create this file in a moment and generate a map file from it that postfix can use.

 Add the following lines if they aren't there.
 If they are there, just change `smtp_sasl_password_maps` to match the line here: